liyiyang-amber/liyiyang-amber.github.io/_portfolio/portfolio-1.md

 ---
 title: "Reflecting on 2024 and Welcoming 2025 with Chatgpt"
-excerpt: "Does this choice reflect who I want to be?"
+excerpt: "'Does this choice reflect who I want to be?'"
 collection: portfolio
 permalink: /portfolio/portfolio-1
 date: 2025-01-05